Disability Discrimination Attorney in Orange County, California

 Please be aware that time is of the essence.
 In almost all instances, there is a time limit under which you must bring any claims against your employer.
 So don’t wait and act now.

 You are entitled to a reasonable accommodation if you have a mental or physical disability or a medical condition.
 California’s Fair Employment and Housing Act (FEHA) defines a physical disability as having any physiological disease, disorder, condition, cosmetic disfigurement, or anatomical loss that affects one or more of several body systems and limits a major life activity.
 A mental disability is defined as having any mental or psychological disorder or condition, such as mental retardation, organic brain syndrome, emotional or mental illness, or specific learning disabilities, that limits a major life activity, or having any other mental or psychological disorder or condition that requires special education or related services.
 Last, a medical condition is defined as any health impairment related to or associated with a diagnosis of cancer or a record or history of cancer, or a genetic characteristic.

 If you’re entitled to reasonable accommodations and your employer is refusing to provide these, then we may be able to assist you.
 Your employer should not take away your rights.
-To Find out how our Orange County Employment Lawyer can help, call today for a FREE 30-Minute Consultation.
+To Find out how our Orange County Employment Lawyer can help, call today for an initial consultation.